Convex-Dev/design/cad/principles.md

 ## Apply Judgement

 Principle are rarely absolute.
-There are allways tradeoffs in engineering decisions that must be considered.
+There are always tradeoffs in engineering decisions that must be considered.
 Discussion is encouraged to ensure relevant aspects are considered from a number of perspectives.

 ## Security First

 Convex is a system intended to support high value economic transactions.
 As such, security issues should be automatically regarded as the highest priority.
-We MUST NOT release core software with known servere security defects.
+We MUST NOT release core software with known severe security defects.

 ## Favour Simple over Easy

 Especially in API design, there may be a tendency to want to add new features for user convenience, e.g. additional optional arguments for Core functions.

-In such cases we SHOULD stongly resist the temptation to add additional complexity, and prefer the simplest possible implementation, especially within core Convex functionality.
+In such cases we SHOULD strongly resist the temptation to add additional complexity, and prefer the simplest possible implementation, especially within core Convex functionality.
 It is more important that core functionality is clean, simple and maintainable than superficially easy to use.
 Users have a powerful language with macro capabilities if they wish to implement more convenient programmatic interfaces appropriate for their own use case or design tastes.

+An Excellent talk by Rich Hickey on this topic: https://www.infoq.com/presentations/Simple-Made-Easy-QCon-London-2012/

 ## Design for Composition